NEON-biodiversity/Ostats/cran-comments.md

 Submitted to CRAN on 16 November 2021

-This submission reduces the runtime of the Ostats_multivariate() example to <5 seconds by removing unnecessary library() calls from examples.
+This submission reduces the run time of the Ostats_multivariate() example to <5 seconds.

+The only remaining note is an indication that the maintainer's email address has been updated, which is desirable.

 ## Test environments